 The following table sets forth the name, age and position(s) of each of our executive officers.
-For information on Mr. Alon, see "Nominees for Election to the Board of Directors in 2024" under Proposal No. 1 - Election of Directors.
-The ages of the executive officers of the Company indicated in this section are as of April 5, 2024.
+For information on Mr. Alon, see "Nominees for Election to the Board of Directors in 2025" under Proposal No. 1 - Election of Directors.
+The ages of the executive officers of the Company indicated in this section are as of April 4, 2025.
 Our executive officers are appointed by, and serve at the discretion of, our Board.
 There are no family relationships among our directors and executive officers.
-Our executive officers who are not also directors, as well as certain officers, are listed below.
+Our executive officers, who are not also directors, as well as certain officers, are listed below.

 Name Age Position

-Zvi Alon 72 Chief Executive Officer and Chairman of the Board of Directors
+Zvi Alon 73 Chief Executive Officer and Chairman of the Board of Directors

-Bill Roeschlein 54 Chief Financial Officer
+Bill Roeschlein 55 Chief Financial Officer

-Jeffrey Sullivan 52 Chief Operating Officer
+Anita Chang 51 Chief Operating Officer

-Jing Tian 60 Chief Growth Officer
+Jing Tian 61 Chief Revenue Officer and Chief Growth Officer

-James (JD) Dillon 52 Chief Marketing Officer
+James (JD) Dillon 53 Chief Marketing Officer

 Bill Roeschlein has served as our Chief Financial Officer since the Business Combination.
 Previously, Mr. Roeschlein served as Chief Financial Officer of Legacy Tigo, a position he held since June 2022.
 Mr. Roeschlein previously served as Chief Financial Officer of Nanosys Inc., from June 2021 to June 2022.
-Before that, he served as Vice President, Finance and Chief Financial Officer of Perceptron, Inc. from January 2020 to June 2021 and as a consultant to Perceptron, Inc. from June 2021 to December 2021.
+Before that, he served as Chief Financial Officer of Perceptron, Inc. from January 2020 to June 2021 and as an acquisition integration advisor from June 2021 to December 2021.
 Previously, Mr. Roeschlein served in various capacities at Intermolecular, Inc., including VP of Finance and Chief Financial Officer, from August 2015 to December 2019.
-He brings over 30 years' experience in the financial space, including 10 years as a public company CFO.
+He brings over 30 years' experience in the financial space, including more than 10 years as a public company CFO.
 Mr. Roeschlein holds a B.A. degree from UCLA, an M.B.A. from Cornell University and is a licensed Certified Public Accountant in the State of California.